goodekat/LIME-diagnostics-paper/README.md

     [WileyNJG-v2.cls](WileyNJD-v2.cls) contain the latex formatting
     specifications for the ASA Data Science Journal.

-## Instructions for Knitting Manuscript
+## Instructions for Compiling Manuscript

-When the manuscript is knit, various files will be generated (such as data-bullet-explain.rds and figure-10-1.png).
-The first time the manuscript is knit, it will take a while (possibly up to several hours).
-Once these files have been generated during the first knit, the manuscript will take much less time to knit (approximately a few minutes).
+When the manuscript is compiled, various files will be generated (such as data-bullet-explain.rds and figure-10-1.png).
+The first time the manuscript is compiled, it will take a while (possibly up to several hours).
+Once these files have been generated, the manuscript will take much less time to compile (approximately a few minutes).

-Follow these instructions to knit the manuscript:
+Follow these instructions to compile the manuscript:

 1. Pull the repository from GitHub.
 2. Install R packages [goodekat/lime](https://github.com/goodekat/lime)